 - Separate Totals by category: Lodging, airfare, car rental, taxis/limos/uber, tips, valet, etc.

-- Meals and Entertainment must not be included!
+- Meals must NOT be included!

 - Unreimbursed travel meals belong here

 - Expenditures of $75 or more require a receipt